L04DB4L4NC3R/p2p_chat/README.md

 <br />

-* Download nodejs and check if it is downloaded
+* Download nodejs and check if it is downloaded.

 <br />